Biology (BIOL)

 BIOL 431 ENTOMOLOGY2 Credits

 Taxonomy, morphology, physiology, life history, behavior, ecology and economic importance of insects.
 Lecture, laboratory and field trips.
+Primary literature reading and technical writing are required in this course.

 Co-requisites: BIOL 431L